redcurry/git_tutorial/tutorial.md

 Initial commit
 --------------

-We must tell git when to save a set of changes that we make (this is called a "commit").
+We must also tell git when to save a set of changes that we make (this is called a "commit").
 Because we've added a file to track, we now want to tell git to save this change.

     git commit -m "Added initial file to project."